zhang-sihui/Python_/Tools/DataVisualization/Map/README.md

+## make charts by pyecharts
+- Python -V 3.7.3
+- pyecharts -V 1.3.1

-1. install pyecharts,then run '.py'
+1. install pyecharts and other dependences then run '.py'
 2. about pyecharts of application.
-3. there are three python of files.
-4. more information about pyecharts: [https://pyecharts.org/#/zh-cn/intro](https://pyecharts.org/#/zh-cn/intro "Official website").
+3. more information about pyecharts: [https://pyecharts.org/#/zh-cn/intro](https://pyecharts.org/#/zh-cn/intro "Official website").
-5. there are more about other charts application on official website.
+4. there are more about other charts application on official website.